keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - DynamoDB is stored via SSD which is why it is so fast.
 - It is spread across 3 geographically distinct data centers.
 - The default consistency model is Eventually Consistent Reads, but there are also Strongly Consistent Reads.
 - The difference between the two consistency models is the one second rule.
-With Eventual Consistent Reads, all copies of data are usually reached within one second.
+With Eventual Consistent Reads, all copies of data are usually identical within one second after a write operation.
 A repeated read after a short period of time should return the updated data.
 However, if you need to read updated data within or less than a second and this needs to be a guarantee, then strongly consistent reads are your best bet.
 - If you face a scenario that requires the schema, or the structure of your data, to change frequently, then you have to pick a database which provides a non-rigid and flexible way of adding or removing new types of data.
 This is a classic example of choosing between a relational database and non-relational (NoSQL) database.
 In this scenario, pick DynamoDB.
 - A relational database system does not scale well for the following reasons:
   - It normalizes data and stores it on multiple tables that require multiple queries to write to disk.